-Issue No. 1
+Issue No. 2

-Effective Date: 12/09/2014
+Effective Date: 6/02/2017

-Next Review Date: 2/01/2017 (E3Y)
+Next Review Date: 5/01/2020 (E3Y)

 Sr. Reviewer: Associate Provost

-RECRUITING A DIVERSE FACULTY AND PROVIDING EQUAL EMPLOYMENT OPPORTUNITIES
+ACHIEVING DIVERSITY AND PROVIDING EQUAL EMPLOYMENT OPPORTUNITIES

 POSITION AUTHORIZATION AND FUNDING

 All positions, existing and new, are allocated and authorized based on strategic planning goals, departmental needs, and available funding.
-Funding for all existing positions is normally authorized through the annual budget cycle.
+Funding for all existing positions is authorized through the annual budget cycle.

-Each department chair/school director is responsible for appointing one or more search committee(s) to be charged with recruiting and screening applicants and recommending final candidates.
-The department chair/school director may appoint one search committee to review applications for multiple vacancies in the department/school or establish separate search committees for individual vacancies.
-All of these actions are subject to the approval of the college dean.
-Departmental guidelines should also be developed to ensure departmental personnel committee involvement in the hiring process.
-Guidelines for Search Committees can be found in Guidelines for Search Committees.
+Each chair or director is responsible for appointing one or more search committees charged with recruiting applicants, reviewing applications, and recommending final candidates.
+The chair or director may appoint one search committee to review applications for multiple vacancies in the department or school, or establish separate search committees for individual vacancies.
+Departmental guidelines should be developed to ensure departmental personnel committee involvement in the hiring process.
+Guidelines can be found in Guidelines for Search Committees.

-one or more of the following to ensure that applicant pools are diverse:
+In one or more of the following:

 Chronicle of Higher Education;

-colleges and universities with primarily black, Hispanic, or female enrollment and with graduate programs in the discipline;
+colleges and universities with primarily black, Hispanic, or female enrollment, and with graduate programs in the discipline;

 professional journals, newsletters or publications;